PhantomInsights/covid-19/README.md

 Now we have 2 CSV files ready to be analyzed and plotted, `global_data.csv` and `casos_confirmados.csv`.

-We are going to use `pandas`, `NumPy`, `matplotlib` and `seaborn`.
+We are going to use `pandas`, `NumPy`, `Matplotlib` and `seaborn`.
 We will start by importing the required libraries and setting up the styles for our plots.

 ```python